IvanBongiorni/RNN_TimeSeries-Forecast/README.md

-# WORK IN PROGRESS

 # Recurrent Neural Network for Time Series Forecasting

-## Description
-The model is a Recurrent Neural Network for time series forecast.
-It is implemented in **TensorFlow 2** and trained on the Wikipedia [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting) dataset from Kaggle.
+This is a time series forecasting project based on the Wikipedia [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting) dataset from Kaggle.

-## Model Structure
-For a detailed explanation of its implementation, see [how_it_works.md]() file.
+Two **RNN architectures** are implemented:
+- A "Vanilla" RNN regressor.
+- A Seq2seq regressor.

+Both are implemented in **TensorFlow 2**, with *custom training functions* optimized with **Autograph**.

 ## Structure of the repository
 Main files: